All Episodes

 So it's therapeutic for me, but I'm also nervous because I'm like, oh my God, now I'm really open now for real.

-Like, it's all out there.
+Like it's all out there.

 I put the good, the bad, the ugly, everything.

-It made me who I am today and I learned and I grew from it, but it's out there.
+You want to know it made me who I am today and I learned and I grew from it, but it's out there.

 What is this single?

-And it's very well written, by the way.
+And it's very well written by the way.

 It's of that caliber.